Indonesia – Mt Rinjani – Aik Berik Rim Trek

 This south rim trek do not lead to the summit nor to the crater lake (Segara Anak).

-**Our aim of organising this trek is to bring trekkers back to Lombok to support the community and local economy.
-Around 90% of tourism operations in Lombok are back in business.
-However, many of our guides and porters are still jobless as Mt Rinjani remain closed.
+**Our aim of organising this trek is to bring trekkers back to Lombok to support the local community and economy.
+Almost 100% of tourism operations in Lombok are back in business.
+However, many of the trekking guides and porters are still jobless as the summit and crater lake of Mount Rinjani remain closed.

 The trek to Mt Rinjani's south rim is via Aik Berik village.
 We will start from Senggigi, drive about 1.5hrs to arrive at Benak Stokel, before that, we will stop over at the National Park office for registration.